How Do I Configure an Azure Redis Cache?

-This guide explains how to configure an Azure Redis Cache using infrastructure as code.
-Azure Redis Cache is a managed in-memory cache that enables high performance and scalability, ideal for applications requiring fast access to data.
+This guide provides a comprehensive walkthrough for configuring an Azure Redis Cache using infrastructure as code.
+Azure Redis Cache is a robust, managed in-memory cache service that supports high performance and scalability, making it ideal for applications that require rapid data access.

-• azurerm_resource_group: A resource group to contain the Redis cache.
+- azurerm_resource_group: This resource group will host the Redis cache.

 import * as pulumi from "@pulumi/pulumi";